 What it All Means

-The study authors consider People magazine to be a good indication of what mass media considers beautiful, and society tends to pick up on cues from the media.
-However, as different cultures gain prominence in North America, with their different standards of beauty, the list seems to becoming more diverse.
-As people are exposed to more diversity, the list of beautiful people is broadening to include darker skin and varying backgrounds.
-That said, despite the diversity of skin colors and ages, it seems standards of beauty still favor unblemished skin, vitiligo-affected model Winnie Harlow excepted.
-Those with a skin condition or visible lesion still have but a tiny presence on the coveted beauty listing.
+This study’s authors consider the People magazine to be a reliable indication of what mainstream media considers as beautiful, with society tending to take cues from the media.
+However, as access to different cultures and manners of thinking gain prominence in North America, so too are different standards of beauty becoming available.
+The list seems to becoming more diverse with each passing year.
+As people start to be exposed to more diversity, the list of beautiful people broadens to include those with a darker skin and from varying backgrounds or cultures.
+That said, despite the diversity of skin color and age groups, it seems the standard of beauty still focuses on unblemished skin, even though some, like vitiligo-affected model Winnie Harlow, are the exception.
+Those who have a skin condition or visible lesion still have only a tiny presence in the coveted beauty promotion industry.

 It is interesting to discover just how much standards of beauty have changed in less than three decades.
 2001 saw Botox’s approval for glabellar lines, and since then dermal filler and other minimally-invasive treatments, like Sculptra, have steadily gained favor around the world.
 Plastic surgery has become less taboo and more out in the open as celebrities and non-celebrities alike seek smooth, unblemished skin.
 The theme in 2017 seems to be the celebration of diversity, with a few little tweaks for flawless skin.